Understanding What Paper Can And Can't Be Recycled

 Paper recycling is one of the most common and practical forms of waste management that most of us can participate in.
 Here are some benefits of recycling paper that can have a positive impact on our environment, economy, and society:

-1. Reduces Greenhouse
+1. Reduces Greenhouse Gas Emissions

 2. Saves Natural Resources